 The company employs a team of full time professional experts in environmental and planning matters.
 The commitment to good environmental practice starts at the early design stage of any new extraction project.
 Environmental considerations are factored in to the design, layout, phasing and post closure of all our pits and quarries.
 There is a considerable amount of legislation relating to quarrying and the environment, which is backed up by Government and the Environmental Protection Agency guidance documents.

 Emissions from an extractive operation may include noise, dust, ground vibrations and blast noise.
 Ongoing monitoring of surface water and groundwater is essential to demonstrate onsite procedures are preventing pollution, equally where active dewatering is taking place perimeter monitoring of groundwater levels is essential to gauge the impact on the surrounding watertable.

-With any quarry there is a disturbance to the ground and a loss of habitat with the potential for a reduction in biodiversity, the operation of the quarry itself may also give rise to a negative impacts.
+With any quarry there is a disturbance to the ground and a loss of habitat with the potential for a reduction in biodiversity.
+There are however opportunities to promote biodiversity during and post extraction.

 The provision of raw materials to meet the needs of today’s society may also provide an opportunity to examine, explore and understand past geological processes through the exposure of fresh rock/gravel faces.

 Stripping back of the topsoil may reveal evidence of times when earlier generations of human beings interacted with the landscape.
 Kilsaran recognises that archaeological heritage is a resource which can be used to gain knowledge and understanding of the past, that archaeological heritage is of great cultural and scientific importance.

 It is a fundamental principal endorsed by Kilsaran that a quarry site must be restored to a defined after-use once extraction has ceased, ideally this restoration will take place progressively as areas within the quarry become exhausted.